MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-mcca.md

 ## Install MCCA and run a report

-You can install the MCCA tool using Windows PowerShell .
+You can install the MCCA tool using Windows PowerShell.
 Once you download and install the tool, you don’t need to repeat those steps in order to run reports.
-Each time you open MCCA, it will ask you for your signin credentials, and it will generate a new, updated report.
+Each time you open MCCA, it will ask you for your login credentials, and it will generate a new, updated report.

-#### Step 1: Instal Windows PowerShell
+#### Step 1: Install Windows PowerShell
-To begin, you'll need the Exchange Online PowerShell module (v2.0.3 or higher) that is available in the PowerShell gallery.
+To begin, you'll need the Exchange Online PowerShell module (v2.0.3 or higher) that's available in the PowerShell gallery.
 [Get installation instructions](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/2.0.3).

 #### Step 2: Install MCCA